p4p-83/docs/docs/4 — logbooks/Sam's Logbook/0603 Still images in Julia MWE (with libcamera-still).md

 Clearly the Julia matrix operations are not the bottleneck.
 I suspect these aren't really doing much at all — they'll just be changing how Julia reads out the data or how it is otherwise represented, and not modifying the data itself.
 The first operation is the slow one, but I do believe that this execution time includes the execution time of libcamera-still itself.
 That program makes a cold start each time (including, ostensibly, an auto-focus manoeuvre) and is hardly fast at all.

 I initially tried this using the generic `RGB` type (the one based on floats, not `RGB{N0f8}`, this latter being based on the fixed-point 0 integer, 8 fractional native to the return type of libcamera-still).
-This increased performance significantly: performing a floating-point division on all of those pixels when preparing the `mat` was taking 0.080457 seconds.
-Clearly the above code is more optimum now, but I'm not sure how this will reflect on the performance of subsequent code.
+This increased performance significantly: performing a floating-point division on all of those pixels when preparing `mat` was taking 0.080457 seconds.
+Clearly the above code is more performant now, but I'm not sure how independent this is of subsequent code.
 (If this subsequent code needs to convert to a floating-point representation, then the above saving came at the expense of a following step's performance.)

 I've been doing all of this in VS Code, and the Julia extension automatically displays the image output from the `colorview` step.
 I've been using this for debugging, and I can drag the image out and put it here.
 Here's the PCB with a red light shone on it as captured by the above code.